Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Hunting instinct

 Jagdterriers are hunting dogs.
-They are quite vicious, but strong-willed and fearless.
-Moreover, these dogs are very stubborn.
-Even if you raise a puppy well, an adult of this breed is reluctant to obey orders.
-However, these behavioral problems are not really related to the dog's desire to dominate.
-The dog is poorly controlled due to the fact that it is overwhelmed by the hunting passion, to which it cannot but succumb.
-Because of this, it seems to be disconnected from the rest of the world.
+They are quite angry, but at the same time strong-willed and fearless.
+In addition, these dogs are very stubborn.
+Even if you raise a puppy well, an adult representative of this breed is reluctant to obey orders.
+However, in reality, these behavioral problems are not related to the dog's desire to dominate.
+The dog is poorly controlled due to the fact that it is overwhelmed by the excitement of the hunt, to which it cannot help but succumb.
+Because of this, she seems to be disconnected from the rest of the world.

-When such a breed was bred, its main task was supposed to be hunting of the burrowing type.
-So when the dog works underground, he should be independent, and not rely on the tips of the owner and his team.
-That is why the owner of a jagdterrier should not expect servile behavior from his pet, and from the very childhood.
-Rather, he is an assistant in everything than a tool to achieve any goal.
-In education and training, it is necessary to show perseverance, and sometimes some rigidity, but it must be borne in mind that the dog has a well-developed intellect.
-In addition, she has an instant reaction.
+When such a breed was bred, its main task was supposed to be burrow-type hunting.
+So when a dog works underground, he must be independent, and not rely on tips from the owner and his team.
+That is why the owner of a Jagdterrier should not expect servile behavior from his pet, and even from childhood.
+He is rather an assistant in everything than a tool to achieve any goal.
+In upbringing and training, it is necessary to show persistence and sometimes some rigidity, but it is imperative to take into account that the dog has a well-developed intellect.
+In addition, it has an instant response.

-Jagdterrier dogs are natural hunters, and by their nature they are versatile when hunting.
+Jagdterrier dogs are natural hunters, and by their nature they are versatile during the hunt.
 This approach has both advantages and disadvantages.
-The main disadvantage is that if you choose specialized hunters, then they will be more successful in any particular task at hand.
+The main disadvantage is that if you choose specialized hunters, they will be more successful in any given task.

-But on the other hand, game terriers are multifunctional.
-And this is perfect for amateur seasonal hunting for hares, birds, burrows, ungulates and even wild boars.
-Many huntsmen value this breed very much.
+But on the other hand, Jagdterriers are multifunctional.
+And this is perfect for amateur seasonal hunting of hares, birds, burrows, ungulates and even wild boars.
+Many huntsmen highly value dogs of this breed.

-It is best to work a yagu in a burrow, as he is hardy, tenacious and rather vicious.
+It is best to work as a yaga in a hole, as he is hardy, persistent and quite vicious.
 If he has experience working in a team, he will be able to withstand even badgers.
-However, it must be borne in mind that the dog is stubborn and never retreats, which is why the yagas most often get serious injuries or even die during the hunt.
-Sometimes the battles drag on so long that you have to put a box near the hole or fill it with a shovel.
-Also, sometimes you have to wait at all for the next morning.
+However, it must be taken into account that the dog is stubborn and never backs down, which is why it is the yagas who most often receive serious injuries or even die during the hunt.
+Sometimes battles drag on so much that you have to put a box near the hole or fill it with a shovel.
+Also sometimes you have to wait until the next morning.

-Yagis also stubbornly pursue their prey along the blood trail.
+The yagas also stubbornly pursue the victim following the blood trail.
 For example, they viciously attack bears and wild boars.
-They can easily find a bird that was previously shot down, but then they do not really want to part with such an important trophy.
+They can easily find a bird that was previously shot down, but then they don’t really want to part with such an important trophy.

-During the hunt, the following problematic points may appear:
+During the hunt, the following problematic issues may appear:

-1. Dogs can spoil prey as they are very vicious.
-They just shake the carcass hard.
+1. Dogs can spoil prey because they are very vicious.
+They just maul the carcass a lot.

 2. The pet is aggressive towards other dogs and people, so it is better to hunt small company(only opposite-sex couples or dogs of the same litter), or alone.

-3. Due to their size, they quickly get tired while working in reeds, thickets, bushes.
-They cannot work in deep snow for a long time.
-It should be borne in mind that the dog was taken out for hunting in Europe, and there the climate is milder.
+3. Because of their size, they quickly get tired when working in reeds, thickets, and bushes.
+They cannot work for a long time in deep snow.
+It must be taken into account that the dog was bred for hunting in Europe, and there the climate is milder.

-Despite the fact that yagas look like cute, small dogs, in fact they are formidable hunters.
-They are very strong and hardy.
+Despite the fact that yagi seem like cute, small dogs, in fact they are formidable hunters.
+They are very strong and resilient.
 In addition, dogs are resistant to various diseases.
-But in order for a puppy to grow up as a worthy dog, one must always deal with him, pay attention and care.
+But for the puppy to grow up worthy dog, you always need to deal with him, pay attention and care.

-The German Jagdterrier is a medium-sized breed of hunting dogs that has excellent instinct, strong and hardy.
+The German Jagdterrier is a medium-sized breed of hunting dog that has excellent sense of smell, is strong and resilient.
 Despite its modest size, the dog requires a responsible approach to training, for a serious and experienced breeder.

-German jagdterrier with a pronounced sexual type - that is, it is quite easy to distinguish a bitch from a dog due to the difference in size.
-Main excerpts from the breed standard:
+A German Jagdterrier with a pronounced sexual type - that is, it is quite easy to distinguish a female from a male due to the difference in size.
+Key excerpts from the breed standard:

-Height at withers in males: from 33 to 40 cm
+Height at withers for males: from 33 to 40 cm

-Height at withers in bitches: from 28 to 26 cm
+Height at withers for bitches: from 28 to 26 cm

-There are two types of wool - smooth-haired and wire-haired.
-The standard allowed three kinds color:
+They come with two types of coat - smooth-haired and wire-haired.
+According to the standard it is allowed three types color:

 • black;